Table of Contents

 Did you know that there are over 500 million consumers who shop on eBay every month?
 Selling items on eBay is easy, fun, and profitable.
-Whether you’re looking to make extra cash or just trying to Sell your personal collection, there are lots of things you can sell on Ebay.
-Here are some tips to get started
+Whether you're looking to make extra cash or just trying to Sell your personal collection, there are lots of things you can sell on Ebay.
+Here are Ebay selling tips to get started

 Know The Platform And Its Users.
 Choose The Right Category.